-In this context, in 2017 BNA joined the UN Global Compact, undertaking the 10 principles referring to "Human Rights", "Labor Laws", the "Environment", and "Anti-corruption standards", undertaking the responsibility to adopt the Principles, as well as to disseminate them and contribute to their implementation within the community by means of alliance with different public and private bodies of the United Nations and the civil society.
-Furthermore, it undertakes to contribute to the seventeen (17) United Nations Sustainable Development Goals (SDGs).
+In this context, in 2017 BNA joined the UN Global Compact, undertaking the responsibility to adopt the ten (10) Principles, as well as to disseminate them and contribute to their implementation within the community by means of alliance with different public and private bodies of the United Nations and the civil society.

-As regards commitment and alliance, BNA subscribes to the Sustainable Finance Protocol of the Banking Sector in Argentina, which aims at facilitating and promoting the implementation of best international practices and policies which promote integration between environmental, social, and economic factors, for the purposes of leaning towards Sustainable Development and, since 2021 it adheres to UNEP FI (United Nations Environment Programme Finance Initiative) for the implementation of the Principles for Responsible Banking of the United Nations, for the purpose of adopting international best practices regarding banking responsibility, which involves the commitment of the Institution to align business strategies with SDGs and with the Paris Agreement on Climate Change.
+As regards commitment and alliance, BNA subscribes to the Sustainable Finance Protocol, which aims at facilitating and promoting the implementation of best international practices and policies which promote integration between environmental, social, and economic factors, for the purposes of leaning towards Sustainable Development and, since 2021 it adheres to UNEP FI (United Nations Environment Programme Finance Initiative) for the implementation of the Principles for Responsible Banking of the United Nations, for the purpose of adopting international best practices regarding banking responsibility.
 These principles are as follows: Alignment, Impact and Target-setting, Clients and Customers, Stakeholders, Governance and Culture, Transparency and Accountability.
 This innovative framework enables to align the commercial strategy with the objectives of the society, creating a new era of "responsible banking".

-The Sustainability Policy defines the general principles and the Strategic Corporate Social Responsibility and Sustainability Management Model which guides the Bank as regards its operations taking into consideration ethical, economic, social, and environmental impact.
+The Sustainability Policy defines the general principles and the Strategic Corporate Social Responsibility and Sustainability Management Model which guides the Bank as regards its operations, aiming at incorporating environmental, social, and governance criteria into business.
 It is based on best practices from conventions and protocols, codes of conduct and international guidelines applicable in this regard and to the commitments voluntarily observed by the Bank.